Soccer in the Sand

 Soccer in the Sand is a series of beach soccer tournaments held at beach locations in eight different states throughout the United States and Australia.
 The tournaments feature competitors organized into teams of six-eleven members.
 The teams compete in one or two day tournaments, depending on location.
-The beach will be split into different soccer field for the tournament to be played on.
+The beach will be split into different soccer fields for the tournament to be played on.
 This series was created in 2006.
-Chris Lemay is credited for the existence of these tournaments.
+Chris Lemay is credited with the existence of these tournaments.
 Soccer in the sand tournaments also provide skills clinics the Friday before a tournament.
-Not only do they hold clinics, they also donate money to organizations locally of where the tournament was held.
+Not only do they hold clinics, but they also donate money to organizations locally where the tournament was held.
 A tournament benefit is held and players are encouraged to bring the whole family and spend time on the beach.
 This tournament is becoming a very attended event.
-The tournament held at Grand Haven, Michigan hosts 20,000 people including players, coaches, and fans.
+The tournament held in Grand Haven, Michigan hosts 20,000 people including players, coaches, and fans.
 The host's of the tournaments encourage everybody to come to the tournament.